Öppna högskolan på Åland - Kursbeskrivning

-• be able to relate the concept of autonomy to related concepts such as power-sharing, self-determination and minority rights
+• be able to relate the concept of autonomy to adjacent concepts such as power-sharing, self-determination, federalism and minority rights

-• be well acquainted with the characteristics of the Åland Island’s special status regarding demilitarisation, neutralisation and cultural and linguistic safe-guards
+• be acquainted with the characteristics of the Åland Island’s special status of demilitarisation, neutralisation and cultural and linguistic safeguards

-• be able to critically analyse and employ mechanisms of territorial autonomy to different international situations, and
+• be able to critically analyse and use mechanisms of territorial autonomy to different international situations, and

 • be able to formulate, analyse and discuss central theoretical concepts of territorial conflict management.